 10 Best Cartoons of the 80’s

-Ready for a heavy dose of retro nostalgia?
-Well I’m giving it to you whether you want it or not.
-This week I’ve gone back and reminisced over my misspent youth in front of the telly watching some of the most iconic cartoons ever made.
+Ready for a cathartic dose of retro cartoons nostalgia because here's one whether you ready or not.
+We've gone back and reminisced over our misspent youth in front of the telly watching some of the most iconic cartoons ever made.
 And to think that my Mum told me I was wasting my life, well look at me now Mum!

-I know I’m not alone when I say that I was blown away by the recent Netflix series Stranger Things.
+I know I’m not alone when I say that I was blown away by the Netflix series Stranger Things.
 Remember the game that the kids were playing at the very start?
 That’s what inspired this original animated video production series by Marvel Productions, and a resurgence in the popularity of the Dungeons and Dragons genre.

 Big love to our Welsh neighbours for this one: SuperTed is the story of a teddy bear who was rejected from his factory for being defective.
 Once he was thrown out like a worthless piece of rubbish, Mother Nature blessed him with a magic word which would allow him to become SuperTed.
 He’s super in more ways than one too - his original creation in Mike Young’s children’s book series was intended as a way for him to help his son overcome his fear of the dark.

 Something that’s intensely difficult to do is a spin-off.
-Most of them are absolute whiffs, yet here’s an animated cartoon series that followed the hit movie with remarkable success of its own.
+Many of them are absolute stinkers, yet here’s an animated cartoon series that followed the hit movie with remarkable success of its own.
 Given that the team catch ghosts every week, the clear story type being followed is the classic "Overcoming the Monster" plot structure, with rising tension, a struggle, and a win for the team every time the chased a wayward ghost.

-The only major difference here is that Slimer has apparently ended his days of sliming the good guys – he’s joined the ‘busters as their benevolent helper/mascot.
-Why he feels the need to switch teams because of his 'Showstopper' personality type, and the connections he formed with the 'busters.
+The only major difference here is that Slimer has apparently ended his days of sliming the good guys - he’s joined the ‘busters as their benevolent helper/mascot.
+We think he felt the need to switch teams because of his 'Showstopper' personality type, and the connections he formed with the 'busters.
 Slimer inherently wants to feel the exhilaration of living in the moment and making the most out of every moment while connected to the people around him, wanting meaningful relationships, especially with Janine!
-In the words of Ray Parker Jr.: “Bustin’ makes me feel good!” so who am I to judge?
+In the words of Ray Parker Jr.: “Bustin’ makes me feel good!” so who am I to judge Slimer?

 Giant robots and beefy battles between the Autobots and Decepticons made this cartoon a big winner on Saturday mornings.
 The character designs were well-varied and the transformation animation was always slick and satisfying.

 Back in the '80's this could have been called a thinly-veiled attempt to sell toys to kids but does that really make the series any less meritorious?
 The Starscream sitting on my desk says “no.”

 When Donald Duck decides to join the Navy, he leaves his nephews, Hewey, Dewey and Louie, in the care of his cantankerous Uncle Scrooge.
 With globe-trotting, treasure-hunting and money-making plots that were vibrant, pacy and varied, DuckTales was a classic of the late 80s from day 1.